mfranzke/datalist-polyfill/README.md

 See the polyfill in action either by downloading / forking this repo and have a look at `demo.html`, or at the hosted demo on JSFiddle: <https://jsfiddle.net/mfranzke/s6awjfze/>

 ## things to keep in mind
-*	The demo HTML code is meant to be simple - I do know that things like a surrounding `<form>` are missing.
+*	The demo HTML code is meant to be simple - I do know that things like a surrounding `<form>` are missing, and I've left the latin letters and english expressions even also for the right to left text-direction example.
 But lets focus on the relevant tags that this polyfill is all about for the demo.
 *	After I thought it through and even also did some experiments, I've finally chosen the `<select>` element to polyfill the functionality of the `<datalist>` functionality, as it brought most of the functionality, whereas I accepted that it doesn't behave and doesn't look totally equally.
 	*	As I wanted to mainly focus on native elements in the most low level / simple way instead of visually emulating a list and than afterwards regain all of the functionality via a lot of JavaScript logic, I've ended up with this element, that even also knows how to play nicely with nested `<option>` elements.
 	*	I even also tried its `multiple` attribute, as this is most likely even already what you're up to regarding appearance, but it does result in - surprise - the possibility for multiple selections, which isn't always `<datalist>` elements kind of thing ...